-- 1. Attention fans, it's time to for you to make the call!
-It's time for you to get involved as an IHSA official, and start making the calls.
-Contact the IHSA today so we can walk you through the steps for becoming an IHSA official and you can begin enjoying the camaraderie and extra income that goes along with working the sports you already love.
-Check out the official site for more details at IHSA Dot Org (ihsa.org) today! - 2.
-Think you know the game as well as the official on the floor?
+- 1. Attention fans, it's time to for you to make the call!...No, this isn't an in-game promotion, it's time for you to get involved as an IHSA official, and literally start making the calls.
+Contact the IHSA today so we can walk you through the steps for becoming an official and you can begin enjoying the camaraderie and extra income that goes along with working the sports you already love. - 2.
+Think you know the game as well as the officials on the floor?
 Prove It to yourself by becoming an IHSA official.
 Contact the IHSA today so we can walk you through the process for becoming an official and you can begin enjoying the camaraderie and extra income that goes along with working the sports you already love.